milesj/feeds/readme.md

 * Uses the HttpSocket library to request the feed
 * Built in cache support (with a little configuration)
 * Has a max return limit to cut down the returned arrays size
+* Can pass in custom fields (elements) to extract from the feed

 ## Documentation ##